Zoi-Pi/SQL-movie-rentals-data/README.md

 - Where are customers with a high l ifetime value based?
 - Do sales figures vary between geographic regions?
 ### Deliverables:
-- Visualisations of SQL results in Tableau
+- Visualisations of SQL results in Tableau: https://public.tableau.com/views/A3-Task10Dashboard/Story1?:language=en-US&:display_count=n&:origin=viz_share_link
 - Presentation of findings to business stakeholders